dsoglobal/dsowebsite/content/teams/_index.md

 ---
 title: Our Teams
 date: ''
+subtitle: ''
+sections:
+  - type: heroblock
+    component: hero_block.html
+    title: Our Teams
-subtitle: >-
+    content: >-
       Our teams are the heart of DSO.
 We have teams in several locations around the US, including Washington DC, San Francisco/Bay Area, Pittsburgh and Los Angeles.
-sections:
   - type: portfolioblock
     component: portfolio_block.html
     layout_style: tiles